HystericalBinky/Conversion-System/README.md

 ### 🖥️Windows Application
 1. Download the Conversion-System-[Version]-Setup.zip from the [latest release](https://github.com/HystericalBinky/Conversion-System/releases)
 2. Unzip the zip file
-3. Open the Conversion System.application and follow the instructions
+3. Open the setup.exe file and follow the instructions
 4. Type in your Windows Search Bar: "Conversion System" and open the Application

 ### 📝Source Code/Visual Studio